ECMWF API plugin for EODAG#

 dag.set_preferred_provider("ecmwf")

-Search (build download request)#
+Search (build download request) from an existing collection:#

-In this example, we will request data from TIGGE public dataset, using a product type already configured in eodag (TIGGE_CF_SFC
+In this example, we will request data from TIGGE public dataset, using a collection already configured in eodag (TIGGE_CF_SFC) or using a custom request to access the same data.

 Retrieval request can be customized from ecmwf web ui on https://apps.ecmwf.int/datasets/data/tigge.

-values.
+For performance purpose, we request a single param (total cloud cover, tcc) to the request as TIGGE_CF_SFC is configured to ask for all available param values.
 See ecmwf availables parameters.
-You can add more MARS keywords, that will overwrite default values configured for TIGGE_CF_SFC
+You can add more MARS keywords, that will overwrite default values configured for TIGGE_CF_SFC collection.

 [2]:

-products_from_product_type, total_count = dag.search(
+products_from_collection = dag.search(

 geom=[-60, 30, -130, 70],